Balinese textiles: Geringsing

 Geringsing is the name of the double ikat cloth that is woven in the village of Tenganan Pegringsinga.
 About 20 patterns of geringsing are known and the dimensions of the cloths range from 20 cm to 60 cm wide and can be over 2 meter long.
 The palette of geringsing is typically red, neutral, and black.
 Geringsing are regarded as sacred cloths, "ascribed supernatural properties, especially to assist in forms of healing, including exorcism."
-It is mentioned in the poem Rangga Lawe which tells of the first Majapahit king, Raden Wijaya giving his warriors gerinsing sashes to protect them in Battle.
+It is mentioned in the poem Rangga Lawe which tells of the first Majapahit king, Raden Wijaya giving his warriors geringsing sashes to protect them in Battle.
 The first European to describe geringseng was W.O.J Nieuwenkamp; he discovered where they came from and made a journey to Tenganan.

 The weaving technique is the dying of the thread is complex and ritualized, as described in the page on geringsing.
 Once dyed, the warp is laid out on the loom and the cloth is woven in a loose balanced weave.
 The pattern is carried by both the warp and the weft.
 Great precision is needed at all stages of the production.
 Using a pick the weaver adjust the weft with each pass of the shuttle to make sure the alignment of the pattern is precise.